adambklsf/embrace-ai-tour-ml-in-sql-hol/README.md

 ### Prerequisites
 * Working knowledge of SQL
 * A Snowflake account login with appropriate roles to create databases, schemas, tables, stages, tasks, and use Cortex functions.
+[Signup for Trial Account](https://signup.snowflake.com/)

 ### What You’ll Learn
 * How to use Anomaly Detection & Forecasting ML Functions to create models and predict passenger numbers for Wanderlust Voyages.